softwaredevelop/mql5/Indicators/MyIndicators/Global_Market_Strength_Pro.md

 ## 3. MQL5 Implementation Details

 * **Universal Engine (`Symbol_Strength_Calculator.mqh`):** The core logic is encapsulated in a flexible engine that can handle any symbol string provided by the user.
-It includes robust error handling for missing data or synchronization delays.
+It includes robust error handling for missing data or synchronization delays, ensuring the indicator doesn't freeze the terminal while waiting for data.
+* **Robust Data Handling:** The indicator includes advanced synchronization checks (`IsDataReady`).
+It ensures that historical data for all selected symbols is fully loaded and synchronized before performing calculations.
+This prevents the display of misleading or "glitchy" lines during chart startup or timeframe changes.
+* **Safe Smoothing Algorithm:** The smoothing logic is designed to handle data gaps and initialization phases gracefully, preventing mathematical overflows or "exploding" values that can occur when smoothing incomplete data series.
 * **Dynamic Dashboard:** A custom-drawn dashboard panel in the indicator window provides a real-time, sorted list of the active symbols with their exact strength values (to 3 decimal places), color-coded to match the chart lines.
-* **Optimized Performance:** The indicator employs smart history limiting on the first load to prevent lag, and subsequent updates are incremental.
+It automatically hides symbols that are disabled in the settings.

 ## 4. Parameters